PRO COMPLETE 44, PORTABLE SPORTS FLOOR

 Lengthwise the panels have a tongue and groove connection and at ends the panels are joined using loose tongues.

-Please note that full documentation of a this floor system comprises General information and Specifier's and Installation instructions, see Fig. 1.
+Read all information: Please note that full documentation of a this floor system comprises General information and Specifier's and Installation instructions, see table 1.

 1 - Junckers 22 mm solid 2-strip